BST-Plus/BST-Plus/README.md

 And no add-on removes any of the Bootstrap CSS or JS.
 ```

 BST Plus is the big brother of BST, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
-It shares the same basic features as BST.
+It shares the same basic features as BST, and adds a few more basic features.

 ###Basic Features of BST Plus